Stem-Cell Based Therapy for Alzheimer’s Disease

 Recently, a group of researchers from Harvard Medical School utilized the iPSC technology and reprogrammed skin cells from patients with SAD into iPSCs19.
 The patient-specific iPSCs were then differentiated into neural progenitor cells (NPCs) to obtain SAD NPCs.
 Using these diseased cells, they were able to uncover new information about the disease - diseased cells showed abnormal signs of accelerated maturation as compared to healthy cells.
 They were also discovered that the diseased cells have a loss of function of a protein called REST.
 By restoring levels of functional REST, they were able to prevent early maturation of SAD NPCs.

 Another group of researchers from the Mayo Clinic differentiated AD iPSCs into cerebral organoids (‘mini-brains’), which are 3D self-organizing structures that recapitulate many features of the human brain.
-The diseased cerebral organoids showed high levels of A? and phosphorylated tau, which are key features of AD.
+The diseased cerebral organoids showed high levels of amyloid-beta and phosphorylated tau, which are key features of AD.
 Using these diseased ‘mini-brains’, they were also able to uncover new knowledge about the disease which includes altered RNA metabolism and increased numbers of stress granules 20.

 Stem-Cell Based Therapy for Alzheimer’s Disease